Skein algebras of surfaces: Introduction

 Since knots $K_\gamma$ as above are central in $\cal S(F,B)$, the epimorphism $\cal{S}(F,B)\to \cal{RS}(F,B)$ induces an epimorphism on centers of these algebras.

 The second main result of this paper is

-\bthm \lb{main-div} For any marked surface $(F,B)$ and for any integral domain $R$ (i.e. a ring with no non-zero zero divisors) $\cal{RS}(F,B)$ has no left nor right non-zero zero divisors. \ethm
+\bthm \lb{main-div} For any marked surface $(F,B)$ and for any integral domain $R$ (i.e. a commutative ring with no non-zero zero divisors) $\cal{RS}(F,B)$ is a domain (i.e. it has no left nor right non-zero zero divisors). \ethm

-These results for $B=\emptyset$ were announced in \cite{P-S}.
+These results were announced in \cite{P-S} for $B=\emptyset$.
 The proofs of this paper are generalizations of those which we had in mind 18 years ago, when writing that paper.
 A rough idea of the proof of Theorem \ref{main-div} was mentioned in \cite{Pr-ZD}.

+In the meantime, Bonahon and Wong constructed an embedding of skein algebras, for $\p F\ne \emptyset,$ into the Chekhov-Fock quantum Teichm\"uler space, \cite{BW1,CF}, which is a quantum torus, i.e. the algebra of Laurant polynomials in non-commuting variables $x_1^{\pm 1},..., x_n^{\pm 1}$ which $q$-commute, that is $x_ix_j=q^{n_{ij}}x_jx_i,$ for some $n_{ij}\in \Z.$ Since such algebras are domains, their work implies that non-reduced skein algebras, $\cal{S}(F,B),$ are domains for $\p F\ne \emptyset$ and $R=\C[A^{\pm 1}].$ (Later, Muller constructed an embedding of his skein algebra $Sk_q(F)$ for $\p F\ne \emptyset,$ into a quantum torus.
+Various simplifications and enhancements of Bonahon-Wang and Muller work were obtained by L\^ e, \cite{Le1, Le2, Le3}.)

-In meantime, \cite{C-M} proved that the skein algebra for $A=\pm 1$ has no non-zero nilpotents -- see further comments and consequences of this result in Subsection \ref{ss_appl_charvar}.
-Additionally, \cite{Mu} related skein algebras to cluster algebras and proved through that relation that for a surface with a nonempty boundary his algebra has no non-zero zero divisors, implying in particular that $\cal{S}(F)$ has no non-zero zero divisors.
-Finally, C. Frohman and J. Kannia-Bartoszy\'nska announced a partial result towards the above theorem, \cite{KB}.
+Additionally, \cite{C-M} proved that the skein algebra for $A=\pm 1$ has no non-zero nilpotents -- see further comments and consequences of this result in Subsection \ref{ss_appl_charvar}.
+Finally, C. Frohman and J. Kannia-Bartoszy\'nska proved the above theorem for $\p F\ne \emptyset,$ $B=\emptyset$, and $A$ root of unity, \cite{FK}.